egerdnc/redm-rpc/README.md

 end)
 ```

-You can also do asynchronous calls inside FiveM threads:
+You can also do asynchronous calls inside RedM threads:
 ```lua
 -- client-side
 Citizen.CreateThread(function ()